“Your personal best is all it takes to serve!”

 Volunteering is part of my DNA.
 My mother volunteered throughout her life which has inspired me to volunteer—as such the tradition continues.
 My daughters also enjoy giving through public service opportunities and have joined me in volunteering during the PVAC, Delta Sigma Theta Sorority, Inc.’s annual holiday dinner.

-Tell me about some of the people you’ve met while volunteering and the impact they have had on you?
+Talk about some of the people you’ve met while volunteering and the impact they have had on you.